The EPA is currently developing its greenhouse gas assessment guidance.

 This consultation will be carried out with the highest possible level of transparency and participation.

 All submissions were welcome and will be considered by the EPA when drafting its greenhouse gas assessment guidance.

 Submissions were invited for a period of 12 weeks, starting on Monday 10 June 2019 and closing on Monday 2 September 2019.

 These submissions have been published under the name of the submitter.

 The EPA will review all submissions and prepare new guidance, which will be submitted to the EPA’s Stakeholder Reference Group (SRG) for further feedback.

 The EPA will then consider feedback from the SRG in finalising its greenhouse gas assessment guidance, which it intends to release in early 2020.

 Monday 10 June 2019 – public consultation opens on our Consultation Hub.

 Monday 2 September 2019 – comment period closes.

-September-October 2019 – public responses reviewed and published on the EPA website.
-The EPA considers public responses and prepares new draft guidelines.
+September-November 2019 – public submissions reviewed and published on the EPA website.
+The EPA considers public submissions and prepares new draft guidelines.

-October 2019 – new draft guidelines provided to SRG.
+December 2019/January 2020 – new draft guidelines provided to SRG for consideration.

 February 2020 – the EPA board considers feedback from the SRG.